kalag8001/Keka/README.md

 # Keka
+Project Title: Build a Simple To-Do List Application.

+Objective:
+Develop a fully functional to-do list application that allows users to manage their tasks effectively.
+The app should be intuitive and user-friendly.
 I have separately uploaded the files for better clarity, including activity.xml, task.kt, taskada.kt, mainactivity.kt and task.html.
 Please review each file to gain a clearer understanding.

 Here's a brief explanation of my project: